TIBCOSoftware/snappydata/docs/isight/quick_start_steps.md

 ![Example](../Images/isightconnect.png)

+## Important Note

+The `%snappydata.*` interpreters described in the sections below are no longer preferred due to being unsupported on secure clusters.
+The standard `%jdbc` interpreter with support for `EXEC SCALA` provides equivalent functionality for both secure and insecure clusters.

+Refer to [How to Use Apache Zeppelin with SnappyData](../howto/use_apache_zeppelin_with_snappydata.md) for more details.

+The previous way noted below can still useful for AQP queries with the `show-instant-results-first` directive as described in the sections below, but it works only for insecure clusters and for all other cases, use of `%jdbc` interpreter should be preferred.

 ## Using the Interpreter
 SnappyData Interpreter group consists of the interpreters `%snappydata.spark` and `%snappydata.sql`.
 To use an interpreter, add the associated interpreter directive with the format, `%<Interpreter_name>` at the beginning of a paragraph in your note.
 In a paragraph, use one of the interpreters, and then enter required commands.